Wolf Creek (franchise): Television

+Wolf Creek (2016–17)

 The television series is a continuation of the plot established in the movies, following additional murderous actions by the serial killer Mick Taylor; where John Jarratt reprises his role as the villain.

 The plot for season one centred around an American college student named Eve Thorogood who vacations in Australia with her family in an attempt to cope with her drug addiction.
 They initially enjoy their adventures before coming into contact with the serial killer Mick Taylor.
 As the sole survivor of his attack, Eve seeks the reluctant help of Det.
-Sullivan Hill and despite contrary advise remains in Australia and plans what becomes a format of her hunter-becomes-hunted revenge.
+Sullivan Hill and, despite contrary advice, remains in Australia and plans what becomes a format of her hunter-becomes-hunted revenge.
 Through the episodes of the series, the villain's backstory is explored including events of his childhood.

 The plot for season two centres around Mick's realization that his murdering rampage as a serial killer may be coming to a close, as local law enforcement investigate the variety of deaths that have happened in his area.
 He soon encounters a group of international tourists who are embarking on a guided trip through the Australian outback.
-The driver of the tour bus named Davo, is responsible for all of the crew which includes: a German couple Oskar and Nina, and their daughter Emma; American couple Rebecca and Danny; Canadian friends Kelly and Michelle; American military veteran Bruce; British professional Brian; an Australian named Wade; a New Zealander named Ritchie; and a gay Australian couple Johnny and Steve.
+The driver of the tour bus named Davo, is responsible for all of the crew which includes: a German couple Oskar and Nina, and their daughter Emma; American couple Rebecca and Danny; Canadian friends Kelly and Michelle; American military veteran Bruce; English psychologist Brian; an Australian named Wade; a New Zealander named Ritchie; and a gay Australian couple Johnny and Steve.
 As Mick begins his murderous ways with each passenger one-by-one, he soon discovers a variety of professional backgrounds are onboard.
 Their variety of experience proves to be a different challenge for him with former-military, geology, genetics, building, and forensic psychology among its passengers.
 As the number of deaths begin to rise, Rebecca rallies the remaining survivors who try to fight for their lives and thwart his nefarious plans.

 The series was well received in its capacity as a sequel, and called a worthy successor to the movies by critics.